 Dr J Patterson

-My research interests centre on sixteenth- and seventeenth-century literature and the ways in which it channels social, moral and economic preoccupations in early modern France.
+My ongoing research interests centre on sixteenth- and seventeenth-century literature, history, and thought.
 In 2015 I published Representing Avarice in Late Renaissance France with OUP.
 This monograph considers how talk of greed slowly evolved from past traditions to inform wider debates on gender, enrichment and status in the French early modern period.

 Representing Avarice in Late Renaissance France (Oxford: OUP, 2015), 325 pp.